ssingh95jhu/Cold_Ischemia_Injury_Molecular_Characterization/0.Count_&_Position_matrix_construction/README.md

-This folder contains the code demonstrating how to plot and visualize the spatiotemporal gene expression pattern of any gene of interest within any of the following experimental groups:

- 1. Cold Ischemia Injury (CIS)
- 2. Warm Ischemia-Reperfusion Injury (AKI) (female mice)
- 3. Native kidneys (CTRL)
- 4. 24-hours Warm Ischemia-Reperfusion Injury (AKI24) (male mice)
+This folder contains the code demonstrating how to construct the count matrix (feature-barcode matrix) and the corresponding psoition matrices for the cold ischemia injury (CIS) dataset at 0, 12, 24 and 48 hours, using the files provided on Zenodo.
+(Refer to the main article section for Zenodo ID).